 In this lesson, we'll get into some details on performing a secondary assessment for ACLS healthcare providers.
 And at the end of the lesson, we'll discuss some common questions, with answers, you may encounter during the assessment phase.

-Performing a secondary assessment overview in ACLS is different than performing a primary assessment in ACLS.
-And it's significantly different than performing a primary assessment in basic life support situations.
+Performing a secondary assessment in ACLS is different than performing a primary assessment in ACLS.
+And it's significantly different than performing a basic life support assessment.

-In a nutshell, a secondary assessment ACLS overview is the process of differentiating between two or more conditions that share similar signs and symptoms.
+In a nutshell, an ACLS secondary assessment is the process of differentiating between two or more conditions that share similar signs and symptoms.
 This includes a focused medical history, as well as thoroughly searching through the H's and T's for any intriguing underlying causes that may have contributed to the patient's condition.

 Pro Tip: Gathering a focused medical, and non-medical, history of the patient is highly recommended during the secondary survey.
 Ask yourself specific questions that are related to that history as well as the patient's presentation.
 To this end, use the following acronym and memory aide during your evaluations – SAMPLE.